gfrison/gfrison.github.io/cv.md

 ### The Socratic Digital Agent: persuasion in eCommerce with knowledge, logic, and machine learning

 E-Stores lose sales due to the negative biases of consumers.
 While salespeople give proper reasons to change consumers' misbeliefs, it is problematic to address those issues in an online shop.
 In this talk, I will present how to combine semantic graphs with logic programming and symbolic machine learning to restore consumer confidence.
 The digital agent detects what problems users might have and offers them explanations and valid arguments for not worrying about, or why a given recommendation is more suitable than others.

+## Programming Experience 26

+_2026, Munich, Germany_

+### Pull Down Programming Complexity with Kubrick

+AI tools are now the horsepower of computer programming.
+They are generally great for writing glue-code and integration tasks, probably less than ideal for complex problems on complicated programming settings.
+What could be the reasons that prevent generators on full-scale adoption?
+I am implementing a declarative programming language that facilitates the synergy between automatons and humans in software development by forcing AI tools to generate intuitive code and to allow human operators to understand what is in there.
+It is an attempt to lower the barriers by simplifying the programming experience.
+In the presentation, I will touch on various aspects that include cognitive aspects of problem-solving applied to programming and the role of AI tools such as LRMs on software development.
+I will provide arguments for stating that the accidental complexity of the programming system may worsen the performance of AI generators as well as it affects human developers.

 # Certifications